 - Conv2D as for convolution layer

 - MaxPooling2D as for decreasing the pixels of image

 - Flatten for converting the result into a flattened array

 - Dense layer with softmax activation for output

 We can obviously add other layers if required but this is the standard format used while working with images.

 Then, we need to compile our model with loss function, metrics, and optimizer.
 We’re using adam as optimizer and categorical_crossentropy as loss functions.

-Finally, we’ll fit the model with the training images and labels.
+Finally, we’ll be fitting the model with training images and labels.